JetBrains/Qodana/topics/teamcity.md

    The **Forward reports to TeamCity tests** checkbox configures %product% report availability in the [Test](https://www.jetbrains.com/help/teamcity/build-results-page.html#Tests+Tab) tab of TeamCity UI.
-Using this option, you can overview codebase problems along with other problems detected during the build.
+Using this option, you can overview codebase problems along with other problems detected.

    **Linter** configures the [Qodana Linter](linters.md).